Zubax/newtdrive_nd500_34v/assembly_instructions/readme.md

 Prior to starting the assembly make sure that all the items from the list below are present.

-* Appropriate motor:
-  * 4006 for Piccino
-  * 4014 for Grosso
+* Appropriate motor (for actual motor model check readme in the root of this repository )
 * Thermistor with pre-soldered extension wires
 * A set of PCBs:
 	* Connectors PCB